How many lakes are in Kenya?

 35. Muwenda Mutebi II (1993–Present) – Restored the kingdom after abolition.

-Each Kabaka has left a unique legacy, shaping Buganda’s political, social, and cultural landscape.
+Each Kabaka left a unique legacy, shaping Buganda’s political, social, and cultural landscape.

 The Political Structure: Chiefs and Clan Leaders

-Buganda’s administration is highly organized, with the Kabaka at the helm, assisted by chiefs (Abataka) who oversee different regions and clans.
-The kingdom is divided into counties (Amasaza), sub-counties (Amagombolola), and parishes (Emiruka).
+Buganda’s administration runs on a highly organized structure, with the Kabaka at the helm and chiefs (Abataka) assisting him across different regions and clans.
+The kingdom divides into counties (Amasaza), sub-counties (Amagombolola), and parishes (Emiruka).
 The most prominent chiefs include:

 • Katikkiro (Prime Minister) – The chief advisor to the Kabaka.